macwilly/Master_Laravel_10/l10-task-list/README.md

 ### Sessions_Errors_and_Flas_Messages

 By default session information is stored in /storage/framework/sessions
 The session behavior can be changed in config/session.php

+### Edit_Form

+`method('PUT')` this directive adds another data field to be sent with the form which is _method=put this is a form of method spoofing.
+Internally Laravel will see the POST method from the form as well as the PUT method and will know to redirect to a route with a PUT method (`Route::put`)
+When running the put method we can still use the save() method on the model, because Laravel knows to do an update on an existing database field.